jkup/jonkuperman.com/posts/cpp-pointers-js-devs/index.md

 });
 ```

-## Conclusion: Embracing the Power and Responsibility
+## Conclusion

-Understanding pointers in C++ not only helps you work with the language but also deepens your understanding of how memory works in all programming languages.
+Understanding pointers in C++ not only helped me work with the language but also deepened my understanding of how memory works in all programming languages.
 Even in JavaScript, concepts like ArrayBuffer and SharedArrayBuffer expose some of these lower-level memory concerns.

-The next time you create an object in JavaScript, you'll have a better appreciation for what's happening under the hood!

-What C++ pointer concept do you find most useful when coming from JavaScript?